goyalvartul/threatspotter/README.md

 (Feature #5) CI/CD Integration  | :heavy_check_mark:

 ## Feature 1
-Discover & Visualize Running Pods, Containers and Hosts. [issue #1](https://github.com/blockboard/ThreatMapper-aisecureme/issues/1)
+Discover & Visualize Running Pods, Containers and Hosts.

 - [Weaveworks/scope](https://github.com/weaveworks/scope) has been selected and forked to implement the vistualization feature, and below is the description from Weaveworks/scope READMEmd